sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy_executors.md

 **Step 3:** Configure your machine

-The executor makes a lot assumptions about it's environment today.
-It has to have a working installation of ignite, that is configured and expects the sourcegraph/ignite-ubuntu base image for the VMs ready.
-In addition, we also do some hardening of regular ignite in our pre-built environments to restrict networking further and use up-to-date kernels.
+The executor makes a lot assumptions about it's environment today:
+- It has to have a working installation of ignite that is configured
+- and expects the `sourcegraph/ignite-ubuntu` base image for the VMs ready.
+- In addition, we also do some hardening of regular ignite in our pre-built environments to restrict networking further and use up-to-date kernels.
 Until we automate more of this outside of our pre-built images, refer to [the script that our pre-built images use](https://github.com/sourcegraph/sourcegraph/blob/main/enterprise/cmd/executor/vm-image/install.sh) for how we do it.
 Usually, 95% of this file should be portable to any environment.